asigalov61/SuperPiano/README.md

 ### 2) Super Piano 2

-This is by far the least capable of my Super Pianos.
-It is a simple Perfomance version of the Colab/Model, which has a histogram-based control option that produces very nice results.
+This is by far the most capable of my Performance Super Pianos.
+Capable of super fast piano perfomances generation (any lenghs, any number of perfomances/batches).

+This version also has a histogram-based control option that produces very nice results.
-However, I personally like it least due to some serious issues with MIDI encoder, so do not expect any grandiose compositions out of it.

-The upside is that you can train it on your own custom MIDI dataset.
-However, due to encoder problems you may get only average results at best.

-Does not work well with MAESTRO DataSet due to the very same encoder issues.
+Does not work well with MAESTRO DataSet so please use provided Super Piano 2 MIDIs DataSet or use your own.

-Recommended use: Perfomance generation based on a Histogram primer key.
+Recommended use: Batch/Monster Perfomance generation based on a Histogram primer key.
 See instructions at the Generation Section in Colab where I provide examples.

 ### 3) Super Piano 3